 Located along the Trent River in Old Mill Park, the toonie was built in 2001.
 It features the image of an adult polar bear in early summer on an ice floe and was designed by a wildlife and landscape artist who lived in Trent Hills.

 The giant $2 coin is 27 feet (8.2 metres) high and 18 feet (5.5 metres) in diameter.
 It was constructed by local metalsmith, Steve Redden, with the oversight of the Royal Canadian Mint.

 This is actually the second monument built for the community of Campbellford.
-The first one was built in 1996 by the Town of Campbellford.
-It stood only a few feet away from the current monument.
-It was 20 feet high (6.1 metres), and it was made with over 700 white and yellow lights and took almost 100 man hours to create.
-The Canadian Mint proclaimed Campbellford, The Home of the Two Dollar Coin in 1997.
+The first one was built in 1996 by the Town of Campbellford, which stood only a few feet away from the current monument.
+It was 20 feet high (6.1 metres) and made with over 700 white and yellow lights.
+It took almost 100 hours to create.